-Problem solving is a higher order skill which is lacking in learners due to the fact that learners are exposed to poor instruction.
+Creativity/innovation is a higher order skill which is lacking in learners due to the fact that learners are exposed to poor instruction.
 Since the Cameroon GCE BOARD included biotechnology as part of the advanced level biology syllabus in 2003, the number of students who answer questions on biotechnology and score a pass mark had been low as compared to the numbers who answer questions and score a pass in other parts of biology.
 The advanced level subject report for GCE general subjects from 2004 to 2019 reveal that, the parts of advanced level biology questions which deal with application of biotechnology knowledge were poorly handled as evidence of the very low scores by students.
 In the biotechnology questions, the students measure up a bit in parts that do not deal with application of biotechnology knowledge while 95% of the candidates score 0 in parts of questions that deal with application of biotechnology knowledge.
 In the 2017 GCE, the score for the biotechnology question slightly improved but the same problem came up in that, the candidates still performed extremely poor in the section of the question that dealt with application of biotechnology which is a pertinent problem that has been occurring.
 As a teacher of advanced level Biology since 1999 and a marker of advanced level biology since 2001, I had observed that students perform poorly in the section of biotechnology that deals with knowledge application.
-This might be due to the absence of higher order skills such as critical thinking, problem solving and creativity.
-Critical thinking, problem solving and creativity skills can only be acquired by students when the instruction is of quality and when good teaching strategies are used.
+This might be due to the absence of higher order skills such as creativity, critical thinking and problem solving.

-The programme for advanced level biology in Anglophone Cameroon includes short term projects in which students are supposed to carry out production of yoghurt, afofop, corn beer, baking etc. but they only write small essays about the products without practically producing them which rules out critical thinking, problem solving and creativity.
+In Cameroon, the level of mastery of biotechnology by students is extremely low as shown by students' scores in the GCE.
+The level of application of Biotechnology knowledge in Secondary Schools is very low in Cameroon.
+The students in second cycle of general secondary schools have low application of biotechnology knowledge.
+The programme for advanced level biology in Anglophone Cameroon includes short term projects in which students are supposed to carry out production of yoghurt, afofop, corn beer, baking etc. but they only write small essays about the products without practically producing them.
 After school, they would not be able to invent/create new biotechnology products.
-Therefore, biotechnology knowledge is being accumulated at this level of Education so that application would be done in the University.
+Therefore, biotechnology knowledge is being accumulated at this level of Education so that application will be done in the University.
 With this schedule, application of biotechnology knowledge cannot occur as one big magic step at the tertiary level of education.
 It should first start in the secondary level so that it can take place with increasing sophistication at the university and other tertiary institutions which is the essence of spiral education.

-The students had never used their own critical thinking, problem solving and creativity to invent new products which do not exist, design local equipment for the production of the products, develop procedures for the production of the products, use the equipment and materials in the learners context of existence to produce the products and preserve, parcel and label the products using their knowledge in biotechnology.
-The teachers had never used learner centred methods of teaching biotechnology syllabus, therefore, there had been no promotion of deep learning This showed that, the level of biotechnology application is low and if nothing is done about it, Cameroon will lag behind the other African Countries in biotechnology knowledge application.
+The students had never visited industries that produce biotechnology products: they had never used their own critical thinking and creativity to invent the production of new products which do not exist, design local equipment for the production of the products, develop procedures for the production of the products, use the equipment and materials in the learners context of existence to produce the products and preserve, parcel and label the products using their knowledge in biotechnology.
+The teachers had never repeated the complicated areas of biotechnology syllabus during teaching even when the students had not understood.
+Therefore, there is no emphasis on the material, there is no promotion of deep learning, there is no acquisition of higher order skills such as creativity, critical thinking and problem solving and there is lack of ability to apply knowledge.
+This shows that, the level of biotechnology application is low and if nothing is done about it, then Cameroon will lag behind the other African Countries in biotechnology knowledge application.